by Ryan Lanclos, Director of Public Safety Industries, Esri

 Esri Releases New and Updated Pre-Configured Solution for Emergency Management Operations

 Living in the Houston, Texas, area, my family and friends experienced Hurricane Harvey firsthand.
 This historic storm dropped more than 60 inches of rain in areas of southeastern Texas.
-Over a four-day period, Hurricane Harvey dropped enough rainfall to cover Harris County's 1,777 square miles with an average of 33.7 inches of water.
+Over a four-day period, Hurricane Harvey dropped enough rainfall to cover Harris County's 1,777 square miles with an average....
 We were very lucky compared to many others around us and our property did not sustain any direct damage.

 Looking at the global picture, we see how acute shocks associated with a changing climate, increasing social unrest, and evolving terrorism tactics are putting more people at risk every day.
 Compounding the effects of these threats and hazards are the ongoing, slow-moving stressors that underlay the fabric of our world.
 Chronic stressors, like poverty and aging infrastructure, tend to exacerbate the impact of acute shocks like Hurricane Harvey.
 As a result, the cost to our communities will continue to rise.
 According to the National Oceanic and Atmospheric Administration (NOAA), the United States set a new record in the cumulative cost of weather-related disasters, exceeding $300 billion.
 What used to be unthinkable has become our reality.
 This is our new normal.